How to Carry a Tent on a Backpack.

 Carrying a Tent Outside External Frame Backpack Straps

-External frame backpack Straps generally provides better support and maintain a solid structure.
+External frame backpack Straps generally provide better support and maintain a solid structure.
 That’s why an outer frame backpack is my favorite.
 An external frame backpack is also called a metal frame backpack.

 External frames usually contain loops at these stages, generally providing a looser link.
 However, very often, external frame backpacks feature loops on these critical points.
 If you’re using the loops – that’s all right – I’ll suggest paying more attention to tightening things up.

 For outside packing, I will suggest attaching the tent to the bottom of the backpack.
 It reduces your chances of getting hurt by putting less pressure on your back.

 Placing the tent at the bottom of the pack would make walking with it much more comfortable than if it were attached to the top, making walking and traveling very difficult with the backpack.

 Understanding The Risk Of Packing The Tent Outside The Backpack